 The trick to creating extra creamy steel cut overnight oats is by using a mix of water and nut milk.
 I like to use homemade almond milk but any type of milk will work.

-You can also opt to add in any flavour you like right to the oatmeal.
+I don’t know about you, but I need some flavor in my oats.
 I loveeee me some cinnamon and maple syrup in my oats, but if there’s any different flavourings you like then you do your thing!
-You could try overnight oats with apple, banana or even chocolate!
+As for actual toppings, I love to add:

 - Homemade vegan nutella